OpenDSA/OpenDSA/RST/en/Glossary.rst

       performance.

    Strassen's algorithm
-      A recursive algorithm for matrix multiplication.
+      A :term:`recursive <recursion>` algorithm for matrix
+      multiplication.
       When multiplying two :math:`n \times n` matrices, this algorithm runs faster than the :math:`\Theta(n^3)` time required by the standard matrix multiplication algorithm.